PoCInnovation/Workshops/software/17.gRPC/README.md

 - The server can respond `hello from server` to any incoming `hello` gRPC call.
 Tips: modify the implementation of the service in the server and use the second argument.

-## Authors
+## :wave: Authors

 - [PtitLuca](https://github.com/PtitLuca)

-Made with heart by PoC.
+Made with :heart: by PoC.

-If you want to support our work, please add a star to this repository !
+If you want to support our work, please add a :star: to this repository !